natyiassanori/RepoScore/README.md

 - **Better Error Handling**: Currently, API error codes from GitHub are handled with a general custom exception, and query parameter validation is not implemented, instead I'm only catching the InvalidArgumentException so the user can have at least one feedback.
 Error handling can be more robust.
-- **Persistent Caching**: Replace in-memory cache with a more robust solution (e.g., Redis).
+- **More robust Caching**: Replace in-memory cache with a more robust solution (e.g., Redis).
 A background job could refresh repository scores hourly.
 - **Ranking repositories** - it was not in the requirements but we could return the repositories ordered by score (highest to lowest)
 - **Score normalization** - as I mentioned in the section 'Score of Stars and Forks', I implemented it in the beginning but decided to remove it after thinking more about the design and deciding to go for a interface approach.
 But is would be a nice feature to have :)
 ---